 Movie from Ying Li at Harvard showing large-scale calcium images in the medial amygdala when a male mouse is exposed to an intruder male.

 The Dulac lab showed that the shift of neuronal ensembles correlating with changes in behavior toward males or females was sex-specific also in the medial amygdala.
 In other words, sexual experience triggered lasting and sex-specific changes in medial amygdala activity AND the ventromedial hypothalamus.
 The Dulac lab group also went on to show that sexual experience drove the formation of sex-specific neural ensembles, enhancing the discrimination of social cues from the opposite sex in both males and females.
 This changed persisted and developed further over the month after each animal was separated from its mating partner.
 They also looked at a role for oxytocin in males in this process.

 These two paper are science at its finest.
-When two labs independently study the same behavior and use the same technology in different brains regions and come to similar conclusions, it bolsters our confidence in their findings.
-By identifying these common underlying principles of how the brain works, we lay the foundations for a robust conceptual advances in neuroscience.
+When two labs independently study the same behavior and use the same technology in different brain regions and come to similar conclusions, it bolsters our confidence in their findings.
+By identifying these common underlying principles of how the brain works, scientists lay the foundations for robust conceptual advances in neuroscience.